dploeger/disclaimr/README.md

 * Fail if template doesn't exist: If a tag from the resolver feature cannot be replaced, this disclaimer will not be used.
 If this is not enabled, the tag will be removed with an empty string
+* Use HTML as a fallback: If the incoming mail only contains mime-parts that aren't either text or HTML, Disclaimr will use the text disclaimer per default.
+If you check this option, Disclaimr will instead use the HTML disclaimer.

 ## Rules

 Rules are the basic building blocks of the milter workflow.
-The requirements will be checked and, if no requirement fails, the actions will be carried out in the order it is sorted in the web ui.
+The requirements will be checked and, if no requirement fails, the actions will be carried out in the order they are sorted in the web ui.

+The order the rules will be carried out can also be changed using the web ui.

-If the additional parameter "Continue after this rule" is checked, additional rules, that matched, will be carried out after this rule.
+If the additional parameter "Continue after this rule" is checked, additional matching rules, will be carried out after this rule.

 ### Requirements

-* Enabled: Is this requirment enabled (if disabled, the requirement will be skipped)
+* Enabled: Is this requirment enabled? (if disabled, the requirement will be skipped)
 * Sender-IP address/Netmask: An IP-Address and CIDR-Netmask, which have to match the host connecting to the milter